Skip to main content

 If you set up SSO, some Dropbox security features (like two-step verification or self-serve password resets), will no longer be in effect.

-This is because your identity provider is now handling all aspects of authentication.
-This lets you to add more layers of security through your identity provider.
+This is because your identity provider is now handling all aspects of authentication, letting you add more layers of security.

 Enterprise account security tools